HarperFast/harper/dependencies.md

 * What is the environment interaction?
 Does this alter any globals or constructs in the environment?
 Does this load any polyfills that alter existing objects?
 * Is there any overlap in functionality with an existing packages?
 In what ways do existing packages fail to provide, or can't be extended to provide, the necessary functionality?
 * Does this require binary compilation?
 (This has added some extra challenges)
-* How will we eventually remove this package?
+* How would we eventually remove this package?

 Generally, dependencies are added by simply adding them to the dependencies list in package.json.
 If the dependency is not necessary for the actual execution of the application (testing or building), it can be placed in devDependencies, or in optionalDependencies (we have done that with packages with binary compilations).